kaito1410/AutoDD_Rev2/README.md

 	AutoDD Optional Parameters

 	optional arguments:
 	-h, --help            show this help message and exit --interval [INTERVAL]
-							Choose a time interval in hours to filter the results, default is 24 hours --min [MIN]           Filter out results that have less than the min score, default is 10 --adv                 Using this parameter shows advanced ticker information, running advanced mode is slower --sub [SUB]           Choose a different subreddit to search for tickers in, default is pennystocks --sort [SORT]         Sort the results table by descending order of score, 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score
+							Choose a time interval in hours to filter the results, default is 24 hours --min [MIN]           Filter out results that have less than the min score, default is 10 --yahoo               Using this parameter shows yahoo finance information on the ticker, makes the script run slower!
+	--sub [SUB]           Choose a different subreddit to search for tickers in, default is pennystocks --sort [SORT]         Sort the results table by descending order of score, 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score, 5 = sort by # of rocket emojis
+	--allsub              Using this parameter searchs from one subreddit only, default subreddit is r/pennystocks.
 	--filename [FILENAME]
 							Change the file name from table_records.txt to whatever you wish

 Interval (Time interval)

-	1. Choose a time interval in hours to filter the results, default is 24 hours
+	1. Choose a time interval N in hours to filter the results, default is 24 hours

-	2. The score in the Total column shows the score for each ticker in the last 24 hours
+	2. The score in the Total column shows the score for each ticker in the last N hours

-	3. The score in the Recent column shows the score for each ticker in the last 12 hours
+	3. The score in the Recent column shows the score for each ticker in the last N/2 hours, default to 12h

-	4. The score in the Prev column shows the score for each ticker in the last 12-24 hours
+	4. The score in the Prev column shows the score for each ticker in the last N/2 - N hours, default is 12h - 24h

 	5. The score in the other subreddit columns shows the score for each ticker in the last 24 hours